 Young Henry, 24 years old, saw Harrison as a mentor, a guide, if you will of how an evangelist labored in the fields of God.
 He had no idea how much he would impact his life when he arrived at Lakeside that summer.

-Anna Ruddick, age 20 lived in Clyde, Ohio with her parents.
-She was a teacher and her father, the pastor of the Methodist church in Clyde.
+Anna Ruddick, age 20, lived in Clyde, Ohio, with her parents.
+She was a teacher and her father was the pastor of the Methodist church in Clyde.
 I can imagine he was probably Florence Nickerson’s pastor for he pastored Florence’s church and had been a teacher in Clyde as well.
 Surely, Anna and Florence knew each other.

 It was during the camp meeting that Henry and Anna met for the first time.
 They were like spirits, with a common desire to spread the Gospel.
 “They quickly discovered their hearts were indeed joined together.”
 In the biography of Henry Willis written in partnership with his wife the author says it this way, “After much pure association together, and after much prayer on the part of both, it became evident that God intended them for each other, in the journey and work of life.”

 After Lakeside they went their separate ways, Henry to Ashland, Anna back home to Clyde.
 Apparently, separation does indeed make the heart grow fonder.
 Henry proposed and they were married on October 12, 1882 by Anna’s father in Republic, Ohio.
 They became husband and wife partners in evangelism, working across northern Ohio.
 Henry was called the “Boy Evangelist from Ohio.”
 It was a compliment that would humble his heart, as Thomas Harrison, who he had heard at Lakeside was known the “Boy Evangelist” a moniker he carried with him his entire life.